julian1/julian1.github.io/_posts/2017-01-29-icestick-ftdi-spi.md

 {% endhighlight %}

-After some experimentation, I was able to control the gpio pins of the FTDI connected to the fpga and see the expected result LED light.
-Additionally, when doing some FTDI's serial writes I say activity on the sclk and miso LEDs as the serial data was piped on the fpga pins.
+After some experimentation, I was able to control the gpio pins of the FTDI connected to the fpga and see the expected LEDs light up.
+Trying some serial writes also showed activity on the sclk and miso LEDs as data was piped across the fpga pins.

-The following mappings were then chosed for synthesis contraints file.
+The following mappings were confirmed for the synthesis contraints.

 {% highlight code %}